Prescient Co. : Revolutionizing the Building Environment and Providing Attainable Housing to all

 Is your company a leader or follower?

 All companies are creatures of their own culture; our’s revolves around constant innovation.
 Prescient is undeniably a leader in its segment.
 Our technology moat is solid.
-We have 87 patents in over 30 countries and 54 more patents on file.
+We have 103 and 75 pending patents in over 30 countries.
 Our patents cover our product, our process, our system and we copyright our software.
 We created this company to serve individuals’ housing needs and to make construction more efficient.
 We are continuously presenting our vision and approach to leading forums in the country.

 ‘Leaders cannot optimize results by themselves; they need employees’ support and assistance.’
 How does your company interpret this saying?